One of our Family’s Favorite Holiday Traditions

-The pattern you use doesn’t matter — the important thing is just to write something every year.
+Of course, the pattern you use doesn’t matter — the important thing is just to write something every year.
 Do this consistently, and before you know it, you’ll have a detailed family history, just like we do.

-The Flanders Family Christmas Letters
+Past Flanders Family Christmas Letters

 To read our family’s past updates, simply click on the year you wish to view.
 They’ll tell you way more about our crew than you’ll ever need to know: